octopize/avatar-python/doc/source/tutorial.rst

    # ... run the avatarization

-Then receive the generated avatars as a pandas DataFrame:
+Then receive the generated avatars as a pandas dataframe:

 .. code:: python

    avatars_df = client.pandas.download_dataframe(job.result.avatars_dataset.id)

+The dtypes will be copied over from the original dataframe.

 Setting the avatarization parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~